markDelin/Attendance_System/README.md

 ## License
 [MIT License](LICENSE)

-## Screenshots
-(Include screenshots of main interfaces in your GitHub repository)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss proposed changes.